US: California militia members tried to thwart killing probe

 Carrillo exchanged messages on the WhatsApp group with other Grizzly Scouts and told the group on June 6, 2020, that he was preparing to engage in a shoot-out with law enforcement, authorities said.
 He asked the other Grizzly Scouts to come to his aid, according to court documents.

-The indictment alleges Rush immediately instructed Carrillo on the WhatsApp group to “factory reset” his phone, and that Blancas deleted files related to the Grizzly Scouts from a Dropbox account less than an hour after the June 6, 2020, shooting in Santa Cruz County.
+The indictment alleges Rush immediately instructed Carrillo on the WhatsApp group to “factory reset” his phone, and that Blancas deleted files related to the Grizzly Scouts from a Dropbox account less than an hour after the June 6, 2020, shootings in Santa Cruz County.

 It also alleges the four defendants each deleted records of the WhatsApp group communications from their phones.
 The indictment says one message from Carrillo read, “Dudes i offed a fed.”